Skip to contents

 head(linelist)

 This same functionality also applies to sim_outbreak().
-In the above example, hosp_risk, hosp_death_risk and non_hosp_death_risk are set to NA.
-If the risk (*_risk) arguments are left as numeric inputs but the corresponding onset-to-event distribution (i.e. hosp_risk for onset_to_hosp and hosp_death_risk and non_hosp_death_risk for onset_to_death) are set to NA a warning will be produced.
-The example above simulates with neither hospitalisation or deaths, but these do not need to be turned off together, and one or the other can be set to NA with their corresponding risk arguments.
+In the above example, hosp_risk, hosp_death_risk and non_hosp_death_risk are set to NULL.
+If the risk (*_risk) arguments are left as numeric inputs but the corresponding onset-to-event distribution (i.e. hosp_risk for onset_to_hosp and hosp_death_risk and non_hosp_death_risk for onset_to_death) are set to NULL a warning will be produced.
+The example above simulates with neither hospitalisation or deaths, but these do not need to be turned off together, and one or the other can be set to NULL with their corresponding risk arguments.